-Jane expresses her sorrow, but says that she has nobody to reproach but herself.
+Jane is bummed, but says that she has nobody to reproach but herself.

-Elizabeth declares that the world doesn't make sense – and by this, she means Bingley's loss of interest in Jane, Darcy's treatment of Wickham, and Charlotte's marriage to Mr. Collins.
+Elizabeth declares that the world doesn't make sense: Bingley's loss of interest in Jane, Darcy's treatment of Wickham, and Charlotte's marriage to Mr. Collins.
+It's crazytown!

-She also lets Jane know that she believes Mr. Bingley was negatively influenced by his sisters and Mr. Darcy.
+She tells Jane that she thinks Mr. Bingley was negatively influenced by his sisters and Mr. Darcy.

 There's one bright spot: they're spending a lot of time with Wickham.
 The story of Mr. Darcy's treatment of him becomes widely known in town, so apparently he doesn't keep things as close to the vest as he claimed.

-Everybody congratulates themselves that they already disliked Mr. Darcy before even knowing the story.
+Everybody congratulates themselves on disliking Mr. Darcy before even knowing the story.